Frequently asked questions

 A: Our funding comes exclusively from individuals and organizations who recognize and wish to honor the great accomplishments and sacrifices of veterans.
 Significant contributors have been fraternal organizations like local the American Legion, VFW, Am Vets, DAV, MOPH, posts and chapters.
 We also benefit from the support of several major sponsors including Kwik Trip, Logistics Health Inc., Festival Foods and others.

 Q: What if the veteran uses oxygen therapy or will need a wheelchair?

-OXYGEN — If the veteran requires oxygen therapy, a prescription for the oxygen must be provided by the veteran’s healthcare provider identifying the delivery method (mask or nasal cannula), frequency (as needed or continuously), and the rate of delivery (2-3 liters per minute).
+OXYGEN — If the veteran requires oxygen therapy, a prescription for the oxygen must be provided by the veteran’s healthcare provider identifying the delivery method of nasal cannula, frequency (pulsed or continuously), and the rate of delivery (2–3 liters per minute).
+If prescription calls for continuous the maximum upper limit is 3 liters.
 Freedom Honor Flight will provide an FAA-approved oxygen concentrator for use during the trip.
-We also provide oxygen cylinders to be used while in Washington D.C.
 Veterans on oxygen therapy are required to have oxygen cylinders available from their home to the departure airport and also on the return from the airport back to their homes.
 No oxygen cylinders are permitted on the aircraft.
-Please call us at (608) 784-1015 to discuss arrangements.
+Please call us at 608-784-1015 to discuss arrangements.

-A: WHEELCHAIRS – More than one-third of the veterans we have been transporting have been in wheelchairs.
+WHEELCHAIRS – More than one-third of the veterans we have been transporting have been in wheelchairs.
 Freedom Honor Flight furnishes wheelchairs and our deluxe motor coaches accommodate wheelchairs.
 Many of the motor coaches are equipped with wheelchair lifts.
-Please call us at (608) 784-1015 to discuss arrangements.
+Please call us at 608-784-1015 to discuss arrangements.

 Q: Are terminally ill veterans given any special priority?